 2. Using your thumb and index finger, gently pull the earmould (not the hearing aid or the wire) loose from your ear.
 If your earmould has a removal cord, pull it gently to assist.
 The removal cord is a separate line that is additionally attached to the earmould if requested.
 Remove the earmould completely by twisting it gently.

 Using your hearing aids

 Turning your hearing aids on and off

-To turn your hearing aids on or off, press the push button for 5 seconds.
+To turn your hearing aid on, close the battery door.